MUM THINKS I'M AT A YOGA RETREAT

 WHAT IS HAPPENING?

 Writing a review of Bang Face feels perverse because any attempt at analysis seems to miss the point.
 The most concise description I have heard for the frenetic, anarchic energy of Bang Face is as “the opposite of a safe space”.
 There is something dangerous about Bang Face, and a good litmus test for any counterculture is considering who wouldn’t feel comfortable there.
-I liked imagining a bemused Brendan O’Neill or Mark Corrigan trying to make sense of it (I’m Louis Theroux, I’m Louis Theroux…).
+I liked imagining a bemused Peter Hitchens or Mark Corrigan trying to make sense of it all (I’m Louis Theroux, I’m Louis Theroux…).
 So the crowd is a mix of people who feel like they belong nowhere else, with adult babies, gimps, and the clientele in general who can make the festival feel as bizarro as a comic book convention.
 I see goblins and aliens and a man attempting to attack people if it wasn’t for the leash round his neck held by a cosplaying anime school girl.

 BANGUS MAXIMUS